 Notices may be given by hand, electronic transmission, mail or courier.
 Notices shall be deemed given upon the date the notice is sent.
 Either party may change its address or facsimile number for notices hereunder by providing written notice of such change to the other party.

-10. Assignment.
-Either Party may, without the prior consent of the other Party, pledge, mortgage or assign its rights hereunder to any entity as security for its indebtedness, provided that such entity meets the non-assigning Party's creditworthiness requirements; otherwise, any assignment of this Precedent Agreement or any of the rights and obligations hereunder shall be void and of no force or effect unless the assigning Party first obtains the consent thereto in writing of the other Party.
+11. Assignment.
+Either Party may, without the prior consent of the other Party, pledge, mortgage or assign its rights hereunder to any entity as security for its indebtedness, provided that such entity meets the non-assigning Party's creditworthiness requirements; otherwise, any assignment of this Precedent Agreement or any of the rights and obligations hereunder shall be void and of no force or effect unless the assigning Party first obtains the consent thereto in writing of the other Party, which shall not be unreasoanbly withheld.
 With respect to the foregoing sentence, Shipper and Transco hereby agree to execute and deliver to any pledgee or mortgagee of the other Party upon written request by such Party as soon as reasonably practicable a consent to assignment to the extent such consent does not alter any of the terms and conditions of this Precedent Agreement.
 Any assignment hereof shall be subject to the receipt and acceptance by Transco of any necessary regulatory or governmental authorizations.
 This Precedent Agreement shall be binding upon and shall inure to the benefit of the respective authorized successors and assigns.

-11. Governing Law.
+12. Governing Law.
 This Precedent Agreement and any actions, claims, demands or settlements hereunder shall be governed by and construed in accordance with the laws of the State of Texas, excluding, however, any "conflicts of laws" rules or principles which might require the application of the laws of another jurisdiction.

-12. Third Persons.
-Except as expressly provided in this Precedent Agreement, nothing herein expressed or implied is intended or shall be construed to confer upon or to give any person not a Party hereto any rights, remedies or obligations under or by reason of this Precedent Agreement,
+13. Third Persons.
+Except as expressly provided in this Precedent Agreement, nothing herein expressed or implied is intended or shall be construed to confer upon or to give any person not a Party hereto any rights, remedies or obligations under or by reason of this Precedent Agreement.

-13. Laws and Regulatory Bodies.
-This Precedent Agreement and the obligations of the Parties hereunder are subject to all applicable laws, rules, orders and regulations of governmental authorities having jurisdiction and, in the event of conflict, such laws, rules, orders and regulations of governmental authorities having jurisdiction shall control
+14. Laws and Regulatory Bodies.
+This Precedent Agreement and the obligations of the Parties hereunder are subject to all applicable laws, rules, orders and regulations of governmental authorities having jurisdiction and, in the event of conflict, such laws, rules, orders and regulations of governmental authorities having jurisdiction shall control.

-14. Captions.
-The titles to each of the paragraphs in this Precedent Agreement are included for convenience of reference only and shall have no effect on, or be deemed as part of the text of, this Precedent Agreement
+15. Captions.
+The titles to each of the paragraphs in this Precedent Agreement are included for convenience of reference only and shall have no effect on, or be deemed as part of the text of, this Precedent Agreement.

-15. Severability.
-Any provision of this Precedent Agreement that is prohibited or unenforceable in any jurisdiction shall, as to that jurisdiction, be ineffective to the extent of that prohibition or unenforceability without invalidating the remaining provisions hereof or affecting the validity or enforceability of that provision in any other jurisdiction
+16. Severability.
+Any provision of this Precedent Agreement that is prohibited or unenforceable in any jurisdiction shall, as to that jurisdiction, be ineffective to the extent of that prohibition or unenforceability without invalidating the remaining provisions hereof or affecting the validity or enforceability of that provision in any other jurisdiction.

-16. Waiver.
+17. Waiver.
 No waiver by either Party of any default by the other Party in the performance of any provision, condition or requirement herein shall be deemed to be a waiver of, or in any manner release the other Party from, performance of any other provision, condition or requirement herein, nor shall such waiver be deemed to be a waiver of, or in any manner release the other Party from, future performance of the same provision, condition or requirement Any delay or omission of either Party to exercise any right hereunder shall not impair the exercise of any such right, or any like right, accruing to it thereafter.